Wedge

 Wedge – my brief description.

 I was born of someone’s mind, full adulthood, with a sampling of backstories that are emerging slowly.
 The hat you see is not the hat I wore then.
 Like the humble yard brush, it has had ten tops, three rims and some fancy feathers that flew somewhere long ago.
-From time to time, I will offer a little insight into my
+From time to time, I will offer a little insight into my existence.

 Here goes an insight.